Tyler Stephenson Preview, Player Props: Reds vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have a 4.59 team ERA that ranks 22nd across all league pitching staffs.
+- The Diamondbacks have the 22nd-ranked team ERA across all MLB pitching staffs (4.59).

-- The Diamondbacks rank 20th in baseball in home runs surrendered (161 total, 1.2 per game).
+- The Diamondbacks rank 20th in baseball in home runs given up (162 total, 1.2 per game).

+- The Diamondbacks will look to Cecconi (0-0) in his third start of the season.

+- In his last appearance -- out of the bullpen on Tuesday -- the righty tossed five innings against the Texas Rangers, allowing one earned run while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.